burke-software/GlitchTip/README.md

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://gitlab.com/glitchtip/glitchtip-app-platform/tree/master&refcode=7e90b8fb37f8)

 Leave environment variables blank and click next.
 Pick the basic or pro plan.
 One 512 MB RAM | 1 vCPU is fine to start with.
 Click Launch.
-Now copy [app-platform.yaml](app-platfrom.yaml) to your local computer.
+Now copy [app-platform.yaml](https://gitlab.com/glitchtip/glitchtip-app-platform/-/blob/master/app-platform.yaml) to your local computer.
 Edit the following

 ## Environment Variables

 At a minimum, set the SECRET_KEY to a random string of letters.

 For more information on configuration settings see our install [docs](https://glitchtip.com/documentation/install#Configuration).

+## Name Variable

+The name variable is set to "glitchtip".
+You can change this, as long as it doesn't match any other app names in your Digital Ocean account.

 ## Redis